 School-based intensive day treatment serves children with behavioral, emotional, and/or learning problems who can stay in their public school, but need more intense mental health services.
 Northwood Children’s Services offers four school-based intensive day treatment programs in the following schools: Piedmont Elementary, Laura MacArthur Elementary, Myer’s Wilkins Elementary, and Lincoln Park Middle School.

 Students in this program receive intensive mental health treatment in their home school building five days a week during school hours.
-Each child has an individualed treatment plan developed by a multidisciplinary team comprised of educational staff, Northwood staff, referring workers, the student and their family.
+Each child has an individualized treatment plan developed by a multidisciplinary team comprised of educational staff, Northwood staff, referring workers, the student, and their family.
 The team also includes mental health practitioners and a mental health professional.

 - Individual and group therapy

 - Work experience

 - Creative arts

 - Related family services, including counseling, family therapy, and parent education

 Students who are admitted have a clinical diagnosis from the Diagnostic and Statistical Manual of Mental Disorders.
 Northwood welcomes inquiries from mental health professionals, local school districts, county social workers, hospitals, and parents.